telliott27/telliott27/README.md

 ### Hi there 👋

-I'm a data scientist at Pluralsight Flow!
+I'm a data scientist at Sanity.io!